-Exeter Choral Society is a mixed voice choir and performs two concerts each year with professional soloists and musicians.
+Exeter Choral Society is a friendly, mixed-voice, non-auditioning choir and performs two concerts each year with professional soloists and musicians.

 The society was founded in 1943 as the Whipton Choral Society and has existed in its current form as the Exeter Choral Society since 2003.
 The choir is a member of "Making Music" and has been a Registered Charity 1110060 since 2005.
 In 2018 we celebrated our 75th anniversary, including an exhibition on 13 October about the life and times of the choir.

 We have circa 80 members and rehearse weekly with our Musical Director, Laurence Blyth.
 Rehearsals are held in central Exeter at the Palace Gate Centre (South Street Baptist Church) on Tuesday evenings at 7.15 pm.